Inclusive $\bar{B}\to X_s \ell^+\ell^-$ at the LHC: theory predictions and new-physics reach: Conclusion

 The inclusive rate in the high-$q^2$ region is very sensitive to power corrections of order $1/m_b^2$, $1/m_b^3$ and $1/m_c^2$.
 To reduce the sensitivity to the $1/m_b$ corrections, we calculate the ratio $\cal{R}$ of the $\bar B \to X_s \ell^+\ell^-$ and $\bar B \to X_u \ell \bar\nu$ branching ratios with the same phase space cut~\cite{Ligeti:2007sn}.
 Multiplying this ratio by the experimental $\bar B \to X_u\ell \bar\nu$ branching ratio results in an indirect determination of the high-$q^2$ branching ratio competitive with the direct theoretical determination, with uncertainty dominated by experimental input rather than power correction parameters.
 We find that the consistency improves as the endpoint is lowered from $q_0^2=15\,\textrm{GeV}^2$ to $q_0^2=14.4\,\textrm{GeV}^2$, which increases the hadronic phase space, as expected.
 It will be interesting to see whether the direct and indirect determinations continue to converge with more statistics on the charged current process and more precise determinations of power correction parameters.

-We find compatibility between our theoretical determinations of the inclusive rate at high-$q^2$ and our extrapolation of the sum over $B \to K$ and $B \to K^*$ modes from LHCb to the inclusive rate adapted from Ref.~\cite{Isidori:2023unk}.
+We compare our theoretical predictions to a semi-inclusive determination from a sum-over-exclusive $\bar{B}\to K(n\pi)$ modes measured at LHCb.
+Compared to \cite{Isidori:2023unk}, we also implement the experimental results for higher multiplicity pion final states.
+We find compatibility between our theoretical determinations of the inclusive rate at high-$q^2$ and the experimental results from the our LHCb determinations and measurements from the B factories.
+Thus, we do not confirm the claim of the authors of Ref.~\cite{Isidori:2023unk} that the tensions in the exclusive $b \rightarrow s\ell\ell$ modes at low-$q^2$ are independently verified in the semi-inclusive modes at the high-$q^2$, albeit with lower significance.

 After correcting for phase space and collinear photon radiation, the average of LHCb and B-factory results significantly improves the sensitivity of the inclusive mode to physics beyond the Standard Model.
 The resulting constraint from the inclusive and $B_s \to \mu\mu$ modes is consistent with the Standard Model, but new physics corrections to the vector coefficient $C_9$ as large as the Standard Model contribution cannot be excluded yet.
 We emphasize that the theory uncertainties dominate at high-$q^2$, but in fact originate from sources which are essentially driven by experiment (in particular, $\bar B \to X_u \ell \bar\nu$).

-In the future, an experimental determination of the sum of $K$ and $K\pi$ modes at high-$q^2$ (without resolving the $K\pi$ subsystem, i.e.~the $K^*$ lineshape) would limit the theory input needed to extrapolate to the inclusive mode.
-A semi-inclusive measurement at low-$q^2$ is much more complicated due to the multiplicity of states including neutral pions.

 The projected sensitivity to physics beyond the Standard Model with $50\,\textrm{ab}^{-1}$ at Belle II is already quite promising; inclusive measurements consistent with the Standard Model would exclude the $C_9^\textrm{NP} \simeq -1$ scenario at high confidence.
-This projection would benefit from a semi-inclusive measurement of $\bar B \to X_s \ell^+ \ell^-$ at the LHC~\cite{Amhis:2021oik}.
+This projection would benefit from a dedicated semi-inclusive measurement of $\bar B \to X_s \ell^+ \ell^-$ at the LHC~\cite{Amhis:2021oik}.